fjaviermb/avea/README.md

 To get some help from the script itself : `python avea.py -h`

 You should run it once for it to create a `.avea.conf` file (in your home directofy).
-Then open it and modify the Address field according to your bulb's own address.
+Then open it and modify the Address field according to your bulb's own address (I may add a scan function later).

 For each color parameter, both absolute and relative values are accepted.